aporeto-inc/trireme-lib/README.md

 * The `Supervisor` implements the policy by redirecting the TCP negotiation packets to user space.
 The default implementation uses IPTables with LibNetfilter.
 * The `Enforcer` enforces the policy by analyzing the redirected packets and enforcing the identity and policy rules that are defined by the `PolicyResolver` in the PU policy.

+# Give it a spin

+To get started and try it out for yourself, we packaged a simple example into a docker container. [we packaged a simple example into a docker container. ](https://github.com/aporeto-inc/trireme/tree/master/example)

+# Defining Your Own Policy

+Trireme allows you to define any type of identity attributes and policies to associate with PUs.
+In order to define your own policies and identities, you need to implement a PolicyResolver interface that will receive calls from Trireme whenever a policy resolution is required.

+# PolicyResolver Implementation

+A couple of Helpers are provided as part of the configurator packages that loads all of Trireme’s modules with the most common settings:

+`NewPSKTriremeWithDockerMonitor` loads Trireme with the default Docker Monitor.
+A PreSharedKey is used for remote node signature verification.

+`NewPKITriremeWithDockerMonitor` loads Trireme with the default Docker Monitor.
+ECDSA is used for signatures.
+In this case, a publicKeyAdder interface is returned.
+This interface is used to populate the certificates of the remote nodes.

+* `ResolvePolicy(context string, runtimeInfo policy.RuntimeReader) (*policy.PUPolicy, error)`` is called by Trireme in order to Resolve policies for specific ProcessingUnit runtimes that was just created.

+* `HandleDeletePU(context string) error` is called by Trireme whenever a ProcessingUnit is stopped/deleted.

+* `SetPolicyUpdater(pu trireme.PolicyUpdater) error` is called by Trireme in order to provide a callback pointer in case a Policy needs to be explicitely updated by the PolicyResolver.

+The `PolicyResolver` can then issue explicit calls to UpdatePolicy in order to push a policyUpdate for an already running ProcessingUnit.

 # License